Jongerenorganisatie Forum voor Democratie: Organization

 JFVD is aimed at people between the ages of 14 and 27.
 It has a national board with five members and a regional hub for each Dutch province controlled by one member of the national board with at least two coordinators working with them.
 These hubs organize events such as summer camps for members, debates and lectures.
 The membership was claimed to stand around 4498 in 2021.
 The JFVD was originally founded and chaired by Freek Jansen.
 He was subsequently succeeded by Iem al Biyati.
-The youth wing also publishes a magazine called De Dissident.
+The youth wing publishes a magazine called De Dissident.